 Comparison: the development of the Wallingford neighborhood

-The Wallingford neighborhood of Seattle is located east of Fremont and just a mile or two west of the University District.
-Wallingford was earlier known as Latona and it was a community which first developed along the railroad line, like its neighboring communities.
+The Wallingford neighborhood of Seattle is located at the north end of Lake Union and just a mile or two west of the University District.
+Wallingford was earlier known as Latona and it was a community which first developed along a railroad line, like its neighboring communities.

 Advertised as a convenient suburb with streetcar connections to downtown, complete blocks of Craftsman-style houses were built in Wallingford which resulted in a very consistent look to the residential streets.
 A Craftsman-style house is solid-looking with heavy porch posts and a wide overhang to the roof.
 Despite its “foursquare” look, the Craftsman house is often narrow (about 28 feet wide) but may go back deep on the lot, as much as 40 feet or more.
 The rectangular shape with narrow street frontage allowed for more houses to be built on each block, so the houses in Wallingford do appear to be close together, and even today many Wallingford houses do not have a garage.